Encrypted Email & File Collaboration for DFARS & CMMC Compliance

 Our comprehensive solution includes a platform to protect CUI, robust documentation, and consulting to simplify compliance and reduce cost.

-A small defense contractor achieved a maximum NIST 800-171 score, meeting 110 out of 110 controls in a rigorous DoD audit.
+A small defense contractor achieved a perfect NIST 800-171 score, meeting 110 out of 110 controls in a rigorous DoD audit.
 The contractor used PreVeil to protect, store and share CUI.
-Under CMMC 2.0, the contractor would meet Level 2 certification requirements.
+This will directly translate to a CMMC Level 2 Certificate once CMMC is finalized.

 Get to Know the PreVeil Platform